srmnbelle/aws-bootcamp-cruddur-2023/journal/week1.md

 ## **ASSIGNMENTS**

-### Document the Notification Endpoint for the OpenAI Document
+### Document the Notification Endpoint for the OpenAPI Document

 ### Write a Flask Backend Endpoint for Notifications